airaria/TextPruner/README_EN.md

 The main features of TexPruner include:

 * **Compatibility**: TextPruner is compatible with different NLU pre-trained models.
-You can use it to prune your own models for vairious NLP tasks as long as they are built on the standard pre-trained models.
+You can use it to prune your own models for various NLP tasks as long as they are built on the standard pre-trained models.
-* **Usability**: TextPruner can be used as an package or a CLI tool.
+* **Usability**: TextPruner can be used as a package or a CLI tool.
 They are both easy to use.
-* **Efficiency**: TextPruner reduces the models size in a simple and fast way.
+* **Efficiency**: TextPruner reduces the model size in a simple and fast way.
 TextPruner uses structured training-free methods to prune models.
-It is much faster than distillation and other pruning methods than involve training.
+It is much faster than distillation and other pruning methods that involve training.

 TextPruner currently supports vocabulary pruning and transformer pruning.
-For the explaination of the pruning modes, see [Pruning Modes](#pruning-modes).
+For the explanation of the pruning modes, see [Pruning Modes](#pruning-modes).

 To use TextPruner, users can either import TextPruner into the python scripts or run the TextPruner command line tool.
 See the examples in [Usage](#usage).